 Connect with culture & celebrate Austin's rich diversity of music and dance.

 Roving Leaders teach life skills and incorporate social-emotional learning to explore difficult topics teens encounter daily, such as violence, addiction and peer pressure.
 Youth are given a safe space to practice problem solving and encouraged to use critical thinking skills.
 The philosophy of the program is to aid and enhance the quality of life for the teens of Austin by providing a variety of quality recreation, education and cultural activities.

 The Austin Parks and Recreation Department offers a variety of programs and services for people 50 years of age and older.
 Activities include traveling, pursuing old hobbies and learning new ones, socializing with friends, meeting new people, increasing knowledge, becoming and staying physically fit, supplementing income, contributing to the community and much more!

 Slacklining is the sport of walking a small, flat nylon rope between two anchor points.
 The most common anchor points for slackline ropes are between two trees.
-Because there is potential for patron injury and damage to tree bark, surrounding turf and landscaped areas through repeated and overuse for slacklining, Austin Parks and Recreation Department desires to regulate slacklining activities.

 The Austin Parks and Recreation Department offers a wide variety of summer programs for children 5-12 years old, and some facilities provide preschool and teen programs.
 Whether you’re looking for active play, outdoor adventure, strategic games or cultural activities, the Austin Parks and Recreation Department’s summer camps have something for everyone.
 PARD’s goal is to provide children with exciting experiences through structured recreation in a safe and welcoming environment.